CodingNomads/articles/python-flask-async/2021-09-25-speed-up-api-with-asyncio.md

     return 'ok'
 ```

 You now have a fully working Flask API with two endpoints.
-If you are new to Flask and are curious what is going on here, check out the [Flask quickstart documentation](https://flask.palletsprojects.com/en/2.0.x/quickstart/)
+If you are new to Flask and are curious what is going on here, check out the <a href="https://flask.palletsprojects.com/en/2.0.x/quickstart/" target="_blank">Flask quickstart documentation</a>
-or dive deep into [web development with Flask](https://codingnomads.co/courses/flask-tutorial-python-flask-apps-online-course).
+or dive deep into <a href="https://codingnomads.co/courses/flask-tutorial-python-flask-apps-online-course" target="_blank">web development with Flask</a>.

 Notice that the second endpoint, `/async_get_data` uses the `async def` syntax for defining it's method.
 Still, this endpoint does exactly the same as the normal `/get_data` endpoint, except that you can run asynchronous code in it.
 As it is written now, however, it is not any faster.
 You can prove this by running our API and making a few calls with **cURL**.